Abu Bakr: Preservation of the Quran

 Abu Bakr was instrumental in preserving the Quran in written form.
-It is said that after the hard-won victory over Musaylimah in the Battle of Yamama in 632, Umar saw that some five hundred of the Muslims who had memorised the Quran had been killed in wars.
+Reportedly, after the hard-won victory over Musaylima at the Battle of al-Yamama in 632, Umar saw that some five hundred of the Muslims who had memorised the Quran had been killed in wars.
 Fearing that it might become lost or corrupted, Umar requested that Abu Bakr authorise the compilation and preservation of the scriptures in written format.
 The caliph was initially hesitant, being quoted as saying, "how can we do that which the Messenger of Allah, may Allah bless and keep him, did not himself do?"
 He eventually relented, however, and appointed Zayd ibn Thabit, who had previously served as one of the scribes of Muhammad, for the task of gathering the scattered verses.

 The fragments were recovered from every quarter, including from the ribs of palm branches, scraps of leather, stone tablets and "from the hearts of men".
 The collected work was transcribed onto sheets and verified through comparison with Quran memorisers.
 The finished codex, termed the Mus'haf, was presented to Abu Bakr, who prior to his death, bequeathed it to his successor Umar.
 Upon Umar's own death, the Mus'haf was left to his daughter Hafsa, who had been one of the wives of Muhammad.
 It was this volume, borrowed from Hafsa, which formed the basis of Uthman's prototype, which became the definitive text of the Quran.
 All later editions are derived from this original.
-(Note: Many early sources, especially but not exclusively Shi'ite, believe that there was also a version of the Quran which had been compiled by Ali, but which has since been lost.)